Welcome to Humanity & AI

 The real problem isn’t that healthcare is expensive.
 The real problem is that someone is making money every time you get sick.

 And here’s what doesn’t get talked about enough: the healthcare debate in America has been stuck in the same loop for decades.
 The left says universal coverage.
 The right says free markets.
 And while we fight about that — while our attention is locked on each other — the actual threat goes unaddressed by either side.
 Not the cost of insurance.
 Not even the cost of drugs.
-The quiet, massive consolidation of your medical data by corporations whose business model depends on your health information being valuable.
-Your privacy isn’t their priority.
-It’s their cost center.
+The quiet, massive gathering of your medical data by corporations whose business model depends on your health information being valuable.
+Your privacy isn’t something they’re protecting.
+It’s something that gets in the way of what they’re selling.

 We also built a design flaw into the system that most people don’t think about until it hits them: we tied health coverage to employment.
 When employment was stable and long-term, that was merely inefficient.
 But we’re entering a period where AI is reshaping work itself — eliminating entire job categories, creating fluid patterns that don’t come with benefits.
 You can’t tie coverage to jobs that don’t exist.
 And when that disruption hits at scale, millions will lose their health coverage at the same time.
 Not because they did anything wrong.
 Because the architecture was never built to survive what’s coming.